yl494706588/JAGCS/README.md

 ![alt tag](https://raw.githubusercontent.com/MishkaRogachev/JAGCS/master/ui.png)

-Can be used as ground software for the MAVLink compatible drones, but other information protocols can be integrated.
+Can be used as ground software for the drones, but other information protocols can be integrated.
 Build with Qt and works on Windows/Linux/Android(Mac support will be later).

 ### Source code